 In 2012, the club joined the social media network, and we are now active on Facebook, Twitter and YouTube, along with having our own website (originally a portal website shared by all Swiss clubs in Australia).
 Going public means the wider Swiss community in NSW and all over Australia can view our activities and events, thus promoting the Swiss Club and perhaps increasing attendance at these events, so that we can afford to offer a wider selection.
-In our attempts to become more environmentally conscious, the club has decided to begin emailing the quarterly Swiss Community Newsletter to our members; this will significantly reduce our unnecessary usage of ink and paper.
+In our attempts to become more environmentally conscious, the club has decided to begin emailing the quarterly Swiss Community Newsletter to our members, which significantly reduced our unnecessary usage of ink and paper.

 In 2015, Ruth and Alain Will from the Swiss Eiger Restaurant decided to open a new chapter in their lives by selling the restaurant and began their well-deserved retirement.
 We would like to sincerely thank Ruth and Alain for the unforgettable 18 years of hosting our meetings and other events.
-All future SCNSW meetings and weekly Jass gatherings are now held at The Royal Leichhardt.
+From 2016-2019, Swiss Club meetings and weekly Jass gatherings were held at The Royal Leichhardt.
 In 2020, a new Swiss restaurant opened in Turramurra, The Matterhorn Swiss Restaurant, where the Club organised a few meetings and Monday night jass for a few months.
 In 2021, the Board of Directors found themselves back at The Royal Leichhardt for monthly meetings.
 The Jassers of Sydney now play cards every Monday night at The Pymble Hotel.

 To this present day, the Swiss Club of NSW remains a non-profit organisation.
 We do not have a formal club house; we instead meet up and organise functions at various venues.
 We also continue to offer fantastic activities and events and maintain links to other Swiss groups in Australia and the Consulate of Switzerland to support all Swiss activities in NSW.
 It is important to maintain ties with other Swiss groups in order to provide an interesting and enriched cultural experience for our members and wider Swiss community.
 We aim to keep Swiss traditions and culture alive in Australia and perhaps create a few of our own along the way.